 It seems the arts and outdoors are a theme among faculty interests.
 George Akerstrom is well known in the KUA community for coaching stellar hockey teams from 1943 to 1978, but many people may not know of his success as a silkscreen artist or of his love for fly fishing, at which he was an expert.

-Left: The Jones House in 1955.
-Center: The Jones House after restoration by Parker Jones.
-Right: Parker Jones painting the front door of Jones House.
+Top Left: The Jones House in 1955.
+Top Right: Parker Jones painting the front door of Jones House.
+Left: The house after Parker’s renovations were completed.

 Another artistic teacher, who was also a keen outdoorsman, was Parker Jones ’37.
 A faculty member from 1952 to 1980, Jones taught English and was advisor to the Outing Club and Woodsmen’s Team.
 For a number of years, he also coached the fencing team.
 He was an accomplished photographer and took many of the photographs now held in KUA’s archival collection during the 1960s and 1970s.
 In 1955, while living with his family in Hall Farm, Jones and his wife Kay, who worked as Headmaster Carver’s secretary, bought a house on Main Street.
 The house was in a dilapidated state, just about falling down, and Parker Jones undertook the huge task of restoration, applying his artistic eye and his skills in carpentry and building.
 Twenty-five years later, upon retiring, the Joneses sold the house and moved to another house that Parker had designed and built on Cape Cod.
 KUA bought the Meriden house in 1996 and named it the Jones House, honoring Parker and Kay’s long service to KUA as well as the work Jones put into saving the house from demolition.
 An article in the Spring 1997 Kimball Union Magazine by Elizabeth Knox featured Jones’ descriptions of restoring the Jones House.